 If you’re interested in seeing how one dog with severe anxiety during thunderstorms responds to Trazodone, check out this video posted by Guthrie Pet Hospital.

-You can see for yourself how much calmer and more comfortable this dog appears after getting the drug in her system.
+You can see how much calmer and more comfortable this dog appears after getting the drug in her system.

 Here Are Some Other Helpful Tips For Giving Your Dog Trazodone

-– Trazodone is safe to give to your pet on an empty stomach or with food.
-However, if your dog doesn’t respond well or vomits after taking Trazodone on an empty stomach, they may feel better taking the medication with a full stomach.
+– Trazodone is safe for your pet on an empty stomach or with food.
+However, if your dog doesn’t respond well or vomits after taking Trazodone on an empty stomach, it may feel better taking the medication with a full stomach.

-– If you and your veterinarian decide that Trazodone isn’t effective or if you’re uncomfortable with continuing the treatment, be sure to wean your dog off of Trazodone or they may exhibit withdrawal symptoms.
+– If you and your veterinarian decide that Trazodone isn’t effective or you’re uncomfortable with continuing the treatment, be sure to wean your dog off of Trazodone, or they may exhibit withdrawal symptoms.

-– If you notice that your dog is feeling better before the course of their treatment is completed, you should still continue to administer their medication until the prescription is finished.
+– If you notice that your dog is feeling better before their treatment is completed, you should still continue to administer their medication until the prescription is finished.

 – Although Trazodone is often prescribed to help dogs with separation anxiety, you should never leave your dog unsupervised when starting them on a new medication.
 Until you know that your dog doesn’t experience any negative side effects from Trazodone, you should be around to keep an eye on them to monitor their condition.

-– Since Trazodone isn’t approved by the FDA but is legally allowed to be prescribed to dogs, you may find the brand name and generic versions of the drug in your dog’s medication.
-Pills can come in 50, 100, 150, and 300-milligram tablets, so are sure to carefully listen to your veterinarian’s instructions and read the bottle to ensure your dog is being properly treated.
+– Since the FDA disapproves Trazodone but is legally allowed to be prescribed to dogs, you may find the brand name and generic versions of the drug in your dog’s medication.
+Pills can come in 50, 100, 150, and 300-milligram tablets, so carefully listen to your veterinarian’s instructions and read the bottle to ensure your dog is being properly treated.

-– Although not as well studied in dogs, men who have taken Trazodone have reported priapism, which is an erection that lasts a long time, so dogs who have not been neutered or are being used to breed may react differently to Trazodone than other dogs.
+– Although not as well studied in dogs, men who have taken Trazodone have reported priapism, which is an erection that lasts a long time, so dogs who have not been neutered or are being used for breeding may react differently to Trazodone than other dogs.

-Hopefully, this guide has answered all of your questions about giving your dog Trazodone.
+Hopefully, this guide has answered all your questions about giving your dog Trazodone.

-If you have any more questions or concerns, be sure to contact your veterinarian to get more information specific to your dog’s needs and medical history.
+If you have any more questions or concerns, contact your veterinarian for more information specific to your dog’s needs and medical history.

 Here’s to many years of happy and stress-free adventures with your pet!